akka/akka-http/docs/src/main/paradox/routing-dsl/style-guide.md

 Akka HTTP's routing DSL is at the center of most Akka HTTP-based servers.
 It's where the incoming requests diverge into the different parts of the implemented services.

 Keeping all routing in one big structure will easily become hard to grasp and maintain.
-This page is tries to give a few hints for how you may want to break down the routing logic.
+This page gives a few hints for how you may want to break down the routing logic.

 Main recommendations